meltwater/docker-cleanup/README.md

+# DEPRECATED
+This repository is no longer activiely maintained.

+---
 # Docker Cleanup
 This image will periodically clean up exited containers and remove images and volumes that aren't in use by a running container.
 Based on [tutumcloud/image-cleanup](https://github.com/tutumcloud/image-cleanup) and